aws-samples/amazon-eks-refarch-cloudformation/cdk/README.md

     });

 ```
+Make sure:
+1. All your private subnets have a default routing table with NAT gateway for `0.0.0.0/0`
+2. All your public subnets have enable the `auto-assign public IP` option

-And make sure you tag **kubernetes.io/role/internal-elb=1** on all your private subnets in your default VPC
+3. Tag **kubernetes.io/role/internal-elb=1** on all your private subnets in your default VPC